Wobblyyyy/docs/pathfinder2/documentation.md

 ### Ticking Pathfinder
 This is absolutely crucial to operating the library - you need to "tick" it.
-Ticking is the process of updating the robot's translation based on it's current position and target position (more specifically, the trajectory the robot is currently following).
+Ticking is the process of updating the robot's translation based on its current position and target position (more specifically, the trajectory the robot is currently following).
 The `Pathfinder` class provides a `tick()` method that does exactly this.
 If you're using the library in a loop, you